damarisbangean/paradigmsofglobalization/UNEpicEpoch.md

 2. A frequency timeline is built for each of the selected terms
 3. A bump graph shows the evolution of frequency and ranking through time

-Presented below is the epic epoch analysis for the UN corpus.
+## **United Nations**

 Similar to our demography analysis, the we ran the epic epoch analysis for the data that was available between the years 1947 and 2011.
 The dip between 1990-2000, is due to missing data for that period.

 ![af](https://github.com/damarisbangean/paradigmsofglobalization/blob/master/assets/images/epic.epoch.%20UN.png)